How to Choose A Diamond: The 4 (Now 5) C's

 We like to consider the conflict-free origin of our diamonds the fifth ‘C,’ as the diamond source is just as important as the other grading techniques.
 Conflict-free diamonds are defined as those that have not fueled or financed war or violence.
 We eliminate any uncertainty by removing the mining process from the equation, using aboveground diamonds to ensure complete traceability on the human and environmental toll of sourcing.

-Our Diamond Foundry diamonds are sustainably grown in California, chemically and compositionally equal to traditionally-mined diamonds, with the same one-of-a-kind inclusions, color scales and unique growth patterns.
+Our Diamond Foundry diamonds are sustainably created in California and Washington, chemically and compositionally equal to traditionally-mined diamonds, with the same one-of-a-kind inclusions, color scales and unique growth patterns.
 Individually graded on the 4C’s by a certified gemologist, you can feel good wearing our diamond designs as a symbol for a more ethical and sustainable future.
 Read more about the benefits of the fifth “C”’s here.

 How to Choose The Perfect Engagement Ring